You are hereGrow Weed Basics: How to Grow Marijuana Tutorial

 You will generally want to keep your buds in your curing jars up until the day you use it.

-If you enjoyed this article, please +1 us using the button below, and get your free cheat sheet in the right sidebar.
+If you enjoyed this article, please +1 us using the button below, and sign up for our Sunday growing newsletter in the right sidebar.

 Nebula & Sirius